 The school periodically applies pesticides inside school buildings and on school grounds.
-Except in an emergency, signs will be posted 48 hours before application.
 Scholars may not reenter a treated area inside a building or use an area on school grounds for at least 12 hours following application.
-Parents who want to be notified prior to pesticide application may contact the Director of Operations.
+Parents who want to be notified prior to pesticide application may contact the Assistant Principal of Operations.